 14. Reduce Aluminum Toxicity

-Another study showed that fenugreek could also reduce memory loss.
-Fenugreek powder can be used for animals as well as a detoxifying supplement that reduces the harmful effects of aluminum toxicity (20).
+Another study showed that fenugreek could also reduce memory loss and may boost the immune system.
+Fenugreek powder can be used for animals as well as a detoxifying supplement that reduces the harmful effects of aluminum toxicity (21).

 These are the many ways fenugreek seeds can improve your health.
 But how do you consume them?
 Is there a specific method to follow?